adamminchella/see-it-say-it/README.md

 This object was then saved in local storage for access on multiple pages.
 Upon clicking an emoji, the respective value in the object is set to true so we could check if an emoji had been clicked.
 If true, no request would be made so the count remains the same.
 If false, the appropriate data was sent to the backend so the count could be incremented by 1.​

 We managed to get the emoji count to persist throughout navigation.
 It took some time to decide how we were to implement the emoji functionality and how complicated we wanted it to be, so there may have been some time wasted going back and forth.
-With more time, we would like to include the functionality where a dislike emoji cannot be selected when a like emoji is already selected, and vise versa.
+With more time, we would like to include the functionality where a dislike emoji cannot be selected when a like emoji is already selected, and vice versa.

 #### GitHub :face_with_spiral_eyes:

-As all relatively new users of GitHub we inevitability encountered some problems!
+As all relatively new users of GitHub, we inevitability encountered some problems!

-We wanted to update the file structure of our project mid way through but were getting lots of conflicts that were taking time​ to resolve one by one.
+We wanted to update the file structure of our project mid way through in order to tidy up the codebase, but were getting lots of conflicts that were taking time​ to resolve one by one.

 As a group we helped each other resolve conflicts, ensuring that no important changes were deleted.
 We each updated our file structure locally and pushed to a new branch on GitHub​

 Our file structures were synced (finally).
-In the future we would set up the file structure at the beginning etc
+In future we would have an initial file structure pushed to GitHub and have the rest of the team clone the repo before starting any development.

 ### Wins

-We completed the mvp to produce a good final product in a timely manner.
-We ensured we stayed on focus and on task by regular communication.
-This was also helped by spending time planning, and having a very solid foundation of an idea before we started any coding.
+We successfully met the project requirements for an MVP and produced a stylish final product on time.
+We ensured we stayed on focus and on task through regular communication.
+This was also helped by the initial planning stage, enabling us to define a solid foundation of an idea before we started any coding.

 We also tested our main home page on Google's PageSpeed Insights and found excellent results for performance on load.